-For the purposes of this article, the following definitions shall apply, taking into account a student's age and developmental abilities:
+For the purposes of this article, the following definitions shall apply,

-- 9.2.1 Physical Attack/Harm: Intentionally violent contact and/or touching (e.g.: poking, pinching, pushing) or striking of another person against their his or her will or intentionally causing bodily harm to an individual. - 9.2.2 Threat/Causing Fear of Harm: Physical, verbal, written or electronic action which immediately creates an objectively reasonable fear of harm, without displaying a weapon and without subjecting the victim to actual physical attack.
+- 9.2.1 Physical Attack/Harm: Intentionally violent contact and/or touching (e.g.: poking, pinching, pushing) or striking of another person against their his or her will or intentionally causing bodily harm to an individual. - 9.2.2 Threat/Causing Fear of Harm: Physical, verbal, written or electronic action An intention to cause injury to the body or property or rights of another person which immediately creates an objectively reasonable fear of harm, without displaying a weapon and without subjecting the victim impacted individuals (s) to actual physical attack.
 Threats may take many forms including verbal, gestural, written, electronic, or through a third person.

-9.3 Student Support and Discipline
+9.3 Student Support Student Discipline